hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 * guess of freq wrt the data signal

+* guided digital decoding of analog signals

-* overlaying of user specified time divisions from a position specified by them.
-This also includes custom markers wrt each of these timedivs.
+  Allow user to overlay a custom virtual clock of user specified time period | division, over the captured signal data, from a position specified by the user interactively.
+Along with passing of digital data decoding hint in the form of custom markers string wrt each of the adjacent time divs which are of interest to the user.

-  It also shows a guessed binary digital data interpretation, wrt data signal in each of these overlaid user specified time divisions.
+  The same is used by the program to show guessed binary digital data bit interpretation, wrt data signal in each of these overlaid user specified time divisions | steps.

   Additionally 8bit hex values wrt guessed binary digital data can be printed.

-The above correspond to signal data belonging to ytickschannel.
+The above corresponds to signal data belonging to ytickschannel, if multiple channels are being looked at, at the same time.

 Decoding Digital bus